-Roles are somehow similar to classes in the sense that they are a collection of attributes and methods.
+Roles are similar to classes in that they are a collection of attributes and methods.

-Roles are declared with the keyword role and classes that wish to implement the role can do so using the does keyword.
+Roles are declared with the keyword role.
+Classes that wish to implement a role, do so using the does keyword.

-Lets rewrite the multiple inheritance example using roles:
+Let's rewrite the multiple inheritance example using roles: